mmoore71/docker-vdbench/README.md

 ```
 > docker run docker-vdbench:vdbench-interactive
 ```
-Running the vdbench-master container with -it launches the container, cd's the vdbench folder, and will sit awaiting instructions in bash.
+Running the vdbench-host container with -it launches the container, cd's the vdbench folder, and will sit awaiting instructions in bash.
 Exit the container by typing `exit` in the bash shell.

 ```
-> docker run -it docker-vdbench:vdbench-master
+> docker run -it docker-vdbench:vdbench-host
 ```

 ### Docker pull or run from Docker hub (optional):